BTR-60: Georgia

 In 1992, the separatist state of Abkhazia declared Independence from Georgia and the War in Abkhazia (1992–1993) began.
 Georgia sent its troops to Abkhazia to stabilize the region.
 The 3,000-man force was poorly equipped with military vehicles, having only five T-55 main battle tanks, a few BMP-2 infantry fighting vehicles, three BTR-60/70 armoured personnel carriers and a small number of BM-21 Grad MRLs.
 As the war continued, the Georgian forces in Abkhazia were strengthened.
 The rebels had no AFVs of their own, but captured some heavy equipment from the Georgians.
 BTR-60 was also used by Ossetian rebels during 1991–1992 South Ossetia War, in one case Ossetian rebels supported by BTR-60PB launched an attack on Georgian Checkpoint, BTR was heavily damaged by 30mm Rounds fired by Georgian BMP-2 and was forced to retreat, following BTR-60 was found by Georgian forces in several days after attack, it was repaired and used by Georgian National Guard.

 Armenia

 A BTR-60PB of the Armenian police was used on 1 March 2008 during the Armenian presidential election protests in Yerevan.
 It was sent to counter the protest at the Shahumyan Square near the French Embassy, where it arrived at 1:30 pm.
 Eventually, the unarmed and peaceful demonstrators surrounded the APC, mounted it, and forced its crew to leave the square.

 Ukraine

 During the ongoing Russo-Ukrainian War, Ukrainian Military used several BTR-60 variants.
 The Ukrainian National Guard, have deployed BTR-60PB's for counter-insurgency operations in Eastern Ukraine.
+As of May 9, 2025, 3 BTR-60s in service with the AFU as air defense command vehicles have been visually confirmed as destroyed during the Russian invasion of Ukraine.